-Signs of spring?
-Birdsong.
-Sidewalk patios.
-Kissing your snow tires goodbye.
-And for booklovers around the world, the semi-annual YA Scavenger Hunt.
-This fabulous feast of book giveaways was first organized by author Colleen Houck and I’m delighted to be participating for the seventh time…and to be on the same team as Colleen.
+To everything there is a season, and for booklovers around the world, autumn marks the semi-annual YA Scavenger Hunt.
+This fabulous feast of book giveaways was first organized by author Colleen Houck and I’m delighted to be participating for the eighth time.
 What’s on tap?
 The chance to win a bunch of books.
 The chance to read exclusive bonus material you won’t find elsewhere from a great bunch of authors.
-Colleen and I are on….
+I’m on….

 One lucky winner will receive one book from each author on my team.

-There are five contests going on simultaneously, and you can enter one or enter them all.
+There are four contests going on simultaneously, and you can enter one or enter them all.
 Remember: each different team color means a different stash of books to be won.

-The hunt goes live on Tuesday, April 2 at 12 pm PT (Pacific Time) and comes down on Sunday, April 7 at noon PT
+The hunt goes live on Tuesday, October 1 at 12 pm PT (Pacific Time) and comes down on Sunday, October 6 at noon PT.

 Want to learn more about the hunt, participating authors and the prizes?
 Look no farther than the YA Scavenger Hunt

 Below, you’ll notice that I’ve ‘hidden’ my favorite number.
 Collect the favorite numbers of all the authors on the blue team, and then add them up.
 Voila!
 You’re in the running for a stash of great reads.
 Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.